ONLINE: HONORS HISTORY & Literature

 - Memorization.
 Students will memorize a substantial passage of Chaucer's Middle English.
 They will be coached in correct pronunciation, and recordings of authentic pronunciation will be made available to them.

-Our course fee covers two semesters and 75 hours of instruction: $ 1340.
+Your course fee covers two semesters and 75 hours of instruction.
+Texts are not included (see Texts to purchase at right).

 Our approach to ...